Woman riding bus in Jaipur, India

 Even though my maiden voyage to India was nearly four years ago, I vividly remember that first afternoon exploring Jaipur, the so-called Pink City.
 With my new camera in hand, I delighted in capturing images of vibrantly-painted elephants, bus passengers, and motorcyclists as the auto rickshaw I was riding in passed them.
 Naively, I initially thought I was pretty camouflaged, tucked away under the dark awning of that chugging rickshaw.
 Yet, the images of these bus passengers making eye contact with my camera’s lens illustrate that my camera and I instead stuck out like a sore thumb. :)

-19 thoughts on “Photo du Jour: A Ride Through the Pink City – Jaipur, India”
+19 responses to “Photo du Jour: A Ride Through the Pink City – Jaipur, India”

 Nice framed photo of the Taj Mahal; similar to how I like to look at places.